Cycling Burns 40% Fewer Calories. Most Choose It Anyway.

 The Cross-Training Advantage

 The best approach for many athletes is incorporating both activities.
 Cycling serves as excellent cross-training for runners, providing cardiovascular maintenance without additional impact stress.
-Many elite runners include cycling in their recovery days.
+Many elite runners include cycling in their recovery days, and for good reason—it works.

 Bottom Line

 Neither activity is universally “better”—the right choice depends on your goals, physical condition, and preferences.
 For pure calorie burn efficiency, running edges ahead.
 For sustainability, joint health, and the ability to exercise for longer durations, cycling wins.
-For optimal fitness, consider doing both.
+For optimal fitness and long-term adherence, consider doing both.
+My experience has taught me that variety keeps you healthy and engaged for the long haul.

 Jason Michael